wp-plugins/universo-widget-and-mobile-redirect/readme.txt

 == Installation ==

+Português:
+1. Suba o Plugin universo-widget-and-mobile-redirect para a pasta wp-content/plugins/.

+2. Ative o Plugin na aba Plugins do Painel de Administração do WordPress.

+3. Vá para a página Widgets no Painel de Administração e arraste o Widget para a barra do seu blog.
+Insira o endereço do seu App do Universo (http://universo.mobi/universo, por exemplo) e altere as configurações de aparência do Widget.

+4. A opção "Redirecionar usuários móveis" faz com que usuários acessando seu blog através do celular sejam redirecionados para seu App do Universo.

+5. O arquivo "universo.css" pode ser facilmente alterado para que as imagens se comportem da forma que você quiser.
+Vá para a aba Plugins e escolha a opção "editar".
+Selecione o arquivo CSS.

+English:
 1. Upload the entire universo-widget-and-mobile-redirect to your wp-content/plugins/ directory.

-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the Plugin through the 'Plugins' menu in WordPress.

-3. Visit http://www.facebook.com/pages/create.php to create a new page in Facebook.
-   Then edit your page and obtain the FanPage URL from the adress bar.

-4. Use this information to call the function inside your template or activate the widget.
+3. Go to the Widgets page in the Admin Pannel and drag the Widget to your blog bar.
+Insert your Universo App URL (http://universo.mobi/universo, for instance) and change the way you want your Widget to look like.

+4. The option "Redirect mobile users" redirects people accessing your blog from mobile devices to your Universo App.

+5. The "universo.css" file can be changed to make the images fit your space.
+Just go to the Plugins tab and choose the "edit" option.
+Select the CSS File.

 == Screenshots ==